 The child is an integral part of his family and he represents the background he comes from.
-When we, consider plans to lessen his deprivation, we cannot treat him as separate from his family.
+When we consider plans to eradicate his deprivation, we cannot treat him as separate from his family.

-Of the 115 million children below 6 years 46 million belong to families living below the poverty line, and 9.2 million live in slums; 187 million children live in the rural areas.
+On the 115 million children below 6 years, 46 million belong to families living below the poverty line, and 9.2 million live in slums; 187 million children live in the rural areas.
+These are deprived in various ways.

-It is almost meaningless to talk of the scale of human needs when we consider the vast majority of Indian children, their "psychological" needs, and the need for "security", the need to "love and become a person", the need for "esteem and recognition" and the need for "fulfillment".
-All these needs must have the naturally beautiful environment of the family, to flourish.

-.
-When children are born to deprived parents and especially to a mother whose needs have never been recognised or fulfilled, the word "needs" sounds hollow.
+It is almost meaningless to talk of the scale of human needs when we consider the vast majority of Indian children their "psychological" needs the need for "security", the need to "love and become a person", the need for "esteem and recognition" and the need for "fulfillment".
+All these must have the natural beautiful environment of the family.
+When children are born to deprived parents, and especially a mother whose needs have never been recognised or fulfilled, the word "needs" scunds hollow.

-Starting from the time of his conception his deprivation continues through his birth, early infancy and (if he survives this period) childhood and adolescence.
-It is the socio-cultural and economic factors linked with population that are primarily responsible for the miserable family environment of the deprived child in S.E.
-Asia.
+His deprivation starts from the time of his conception and continues through his birth, early infancy and (if he survives this period) childhood and adolescence.
+It is the socio cultural and economic factors linked with population that are primarily responsible for the miserable family environment of the children in India.